 Added Convenience with GE’s Portable Dishwasher

-Portable dishwashers from GE are the perfect solution for people that are renting a home that doesn’t have a dishwasher installed.
+Portable dishwashers from GE Appliances are the perfect solution for people that are renting a home that doesn’t have a dishwasher installed.
 They’re also perfect for smaller kitchen spaces that lack room to install a dishwasher.
 GE’s portable dishwashers have four wheels that make it easy to glide the appliance to the sink, and then back to its final resting spot.
 They also come with a wood grain laminate top, making it even more functional and stylish.
 Other key features are:

 - Cycle Progress Indicators